richard-ui/b_fitness_store/README.md

 - Credited the autocomplete search functionality from '[codebands](https://www.youtube.com/watch?v=-oLVZp1NQVE)' channel on Youtube.
 - Used Code from this website to provide the page with pagination options.
 [Django Pagination](https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html)

 # Acknowledgements
-- My Mentor provided me with help and provided me access to Holly’s repository to view.
-This allowed me to locate the issues in my code and improve functionality that I may have been struggling with.
+- My Mentor provided me with help and provided me with help if ever I needed help with my project.
-- Slack was used to help me with the image upload, so it can be used on the server.
+- Slack was used to help me fix a number of issues with the project, providing me with much need information about working with the stripe system on the server and the use of models in django.

  My friends and family who helped to test the site and to test payments of products.